M-amir097/ipc/English.README.md

     $ ./buildtest.sh
     ```

-For the installation described next, which will be installed on the host PC (/usr/local/).
-Change the options passed to _cmake_ to change the installation destination.
+The installation described next will be installed on the host PC (/usr/local/).
+To change the installation destination, change the option passed to cmake.

 ```
 Example